Peter Watkins: Career

-After the banning of The War Game and the poor reception of his first non-television feature, Privilege, Watkins left England and has made all of his subsequent films abroad: The Gladiators in Sweden, Punishment Park in the United States, Edvard Munch in Norway, Evening Land in Denmark, Resan (a 14-hour film cycle about the threat of nuclear war) in ten different countries, and La Commune in France.
-Freethinker: The Life and Work of Peter Watkins, is a forthcoming biography by Patrick Murphy, a Senior Lecturer in Film and Television at York St John University, and John Cook.
+After the banning of The War Game and the poor reception of his first non-television feature, Privilege, Watkins left England and made all of his subsequent films abroad: The Gladiators in Sweden, Punishment Park in the United States, Edvard Munch in Norway, Evening Land in Denmark, Resan (a 14-hour film cycle about the threat of nuclear war) in 10 different countries, and La Commune in France.
+Freethinker: The Life and Work of Peter Watkins, is a forthcoming biography by Patrick Murphy, a senior lecturer in film and television at York St John University, and John Cook.
 It was compiled with Watkins's active help and participation.

 Following Privilege, Watkins planned a Western film following a fictional American Indian tribe, to which Universal Studios showed interest and Marlon Brando agreed to star as a cavalry scout.
 However, Watkins conceived a new script in the style of Culloden, titled Proper in the Circumstances, which covered the Washita Massacre and battles in the Great Sioux War.
 The new script was rejected by Universal on the grounds that American audiences would not be interested in another film about George Custer.

 In 2004, he wrote the book Media Crisis, which discusses his ideas of media hegemony which he called, the monoform, and the lack of debate around the construction of new forms of audiovisual media.

 Influence

-Citing their 1969 Bed-in efforts and Peace Concert, an interviewer asked John Lennon and Yoko Ono, "Is there any one particular incident that got you started in this peace campaign?"
+Citing their 1969 bed-in efforts and peace concert, an interviewer asked John Lennon and Yoko Ono, "Is there any one particular incident that got you started in this peace campaign?"
 John answered, "...the thing that really struck it off was a letter we got from a guy called Peter Watkins who made a film called The War Game.
 It was a very long letter stating just what's happening – how the media is really controlled, how it's all run, and everything else that people really know deep down.
 He said 'People in your position have a responsibility to use the media for world peace'.
 And we sat on the letter for about three weeks thinking 'Well, we're doing our best.
 All you need is love, man.'
 That letter just sort of sparked it all off.
 It was like getting your induction papers for peace!"